Growing Sub-Tropical Fruit in Canada!

 Plant sap analysis is used to design nutrient management plans using regenerative agriculture techniques.
 Learning how to grow healthy, nutrient dense fruit in our cold northerly climate with low energy inputs is the challenge and sharing useful information a goal.

 In 2014, the transition from hydroponic production to soil-grown subtropical trees began.
-The scraped ground had been covered with plastic for 20 years.
-A 'custom' amendment rich in organic matter was added to the subsoil.
-Learning about soil biology has become a priority and one of the strategies for building our soil's health is the use of Johnson-Su bioreactors.
-This highly effective method of composting is well researched and farms all over the planet are benefitting from its use.
+The first step was to transform the subsoil, which had been covered with plastic for 20 years, into fertile soil.
+Learning about, and applying regenerative agriculture techniques to build healthy soil and grow nutrient dense food is our priority.
+We use Johnson-Su bioreactors.
+This highly effective method of composting creates microbially diverse, and fungal-dominant compost.
+Large scale farms all over our planet are benefitting from their use.

 Anaerobic Digestion, Methane and Digeponics